laurentj/slimerjs/docs/api/phantom.rst

 Note: modifying an object in the array won't modify the cookie.
 You should retrieve the array, modify it, and then set the ``cookies`` property with this array.
+Probably you would prefer to use the ``addCookie()`` method to modify a cookie.

+If cookies are disabled, modifying this property does nothing.

 Be careful about `the inconsistent behavior of the expiry property <cookies.html#expires>`_.